RedQ/Bomb-SMS-Notifier/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Bomb - SMS Notifier, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of <a href="https://cartsy.redq.io/">Bomb - SMS Notifier</a>, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type Bomb - SMS Notifier and click Search Plugins.
-Once you’ve found our Bomb - SMS Notifier plugin you can view details about it such as the point release, rating and description.
+In the search field type <a href="https://cartsy.redq.io/">Bomb - SMS Notifier</a> and click Search Plugins.
+Once you’ve found our <a href="https://cartsy.redq.io/">Bomb - SMS Notifier</a> plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =

 The manual installation method involves downloading our plugin and upload it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-== Frequently Asked Questions ==
+= CONTRIBUTING AND REPORTING BUGS =
+<a href="https://cartsy.redq.io/">Bomb - SMS Notifier</a> is being developed on GitHub.
+If you’re interested in contributing to the plugin, please look at <a href="https://github.com/RedQ/Bomb-SMS-Notifier">Github page</a>.

 == Screenshots ==